 It's a good idea to take a photo of the sign when you arrive, so you have the phone numbers handy in the event of an emergency.
 Note mobile reception is limited, Telstra is quite good with good pockets of reception around the park, most other providers receive little to no service however.

 What to Bring

 FOOD - best to bring all your own groceries and food.
-There are some supplies at the Seabird Private Caravan Shop and Seabird Cafe and you can take the short drive to Lancelin also, but of course you will pay a much higher price for the essentials bought here and variety is limited.
+There are some supplies at the Seabird Private Caravan Shop and Seabird Cafe & Deli or you can take the short drive to Lancelin also.
+Of course you will pay a much higher price for the essentials bought here and variety is limited.

 LINEN - pillows, sheets and blankets/doonas, bath mat, bath towels and seperate beach towels